carbon-language/carbon-lang/llvm/docs/DeveloperPolicy.rst

 under a different license, please create a Phabricator review with the code you want to contribute and email board@llvm.org requesting a review.

-If you have questions or comments about these topics, please contact the `LLVM Developer's Mailing List <mailto:llvm-dev@lists.llvm.org>`_.
+If you have questions or comments about these topics, please ask on the `LLVM Discourse forums`_.
 However, please realize that most compiler developers are not lawyers, and therefore you will not be getting official legal advice.